skip to content

 • orders that require a vulnerable person to undergo an assessment or examination.

-• the vulnerable adult’s life or physical safety is at imminent risk
+• when the adult’s life or physical safety is at risk

-• the risk of abuse to which the report relates consists of an allegation that a serious criminal offence has been, or is likely to be, committed against the vulnerable adult
+• where the risk of abuse to which the report relates consists of an allegation that a serious criminal offence has been, or is likely to be, committed against the adult

-• the vulnerable adult has impaired decision-making capacity in respect of a decision to consent to action of the relevant kind being taken
+• when the adult to whom the report relates has impaired decision-making capacity in respect of a decision to consent to action of the relevant kind being taken

-• the Unit has not, after reasonable inquiries, been able to contact the vulnerable adult
+• when the Unit has not, after reasonable enquiries, been able to contact the adult.

 Safeguarding Plans

-When the Unit investigates, it will explore ways in which the vulnerable adult can be supported so as to stop the abuse occurring or minimise the risk of further abuse.
-This will be done with the consent and involvement of the vulnerable adult (except in specific circumstances, see Consent of the Vulnerable Adult above).
+As part of a safeguarding response, the Unit will explore ways in which the relevant adult can be supported so as to stop the abuse occurring or minimise the risk of further abuse.
+This will be done with the consent and involvement of the relevant adult (except in specific circumstances, see Consent of the relevant adult above).

-The Unit may suggest a multi-agency response, where various agencies work together to provide support to the vulnerable adult in addressing the abuse.
-The Unit may provide a lead role in coordinating agencies in responding to the abuse of the vulnerable adult, including by holding an inter-agency adult safeguarding meeting to develop a safeguarding plan.
+The Unit may suggest a multi-agency response, where various agencies work together to provide support to the relevant adult in addressing the abuse.
+The Unit may provide a lead role in coordinating agencies in responding to the abuse of the relevant adult, including by holding an inter-agency adult safeguarding meeting to develop a safeguarding plan.

 A safeguarding plan can include:

-• the goals or outcomes sought by the vulnerable adult,
+• goals or outcomes sought by the adult at risk of abuse

-• suggestions on how the vulnerable adult may protect themselves now and in the future,
+• suggestions for steps the adult can take to protect themselves now and in the future.

 Complaints